 Requires report on fees and rates charged to state agencies, along with justification for any increases from prior year.
 Executive deletes.
-House, Senate, and Conference retain.
+House and Senate retain.

 Sec.
-822g.
-Supplier Risk Assessment Program - REVISED
+822h.
+Supplier Risk Assessment Program - DELETED

 Requires not more than an additional \$300,000 appropriated to Business Support Services line item to be used to maintain a comprehensive supplier risk and information subscription used for pre-contract risk assessment.
 Executive deletes.
 House revises to eliminate specification of \$300,000.
 Senate deletes.
-Conference revises cap to \$200,000.

 Sec.
 822j.
-Testing Laboratories Consolidation Prohibition - DELETED
+Testing Laboratories Consolidation Prohibition - RETAINED

 Prohibits use of funds for consolidating testing laboratories for Department of Agriculture and Rural Development or Department of Natural Resources.
 (Governor deemed this section unenforceable in FY 2023-24.)
 Executive deletes.
 House and Senate retain.
-Conference concurs with Executive.

 Sec.
-822j.
+822k.
 Make it in Michigan Competitiveness Fund - REVISED

 Creates Make it in Michigan Competitiveness Fund in Treasury; deposits funding appropriated in part 1 in fund; prohibits expenditures from fund without appropriation or legislative transfer; provides guidance and restrictions regarding transfers from fund; states that fund is to be used to leverage major funding opportunities available from recent federal legislation including, but not limited to, Infrastructure Investment and Jobs Act (IIJA), CHIPS and Science Act, and Inflation Reduction Act; directs formation of interagency evaluation committee to recommend appropriations or transfers; establishes reporting requirements to legislature.
 Executive revises to move to ongoing boilerplate sections, adjusts appropriated amount to be deposited into the fund, and appropriates \$325.0 million for state restricted contingency funds.
-House, Senate, and Conference concur with Executive but do not include a deposit into the fund.
+House and Senate concur with Executive but does not include a deposit into the fund.